-At the beginning of the 50’s, many previously successful corporate rising-stars suddenly find themselves stuck in middle management.
+At the beginning of their 50s, many previously successful corporate rising-stars suddenly find themselves stuck in middle management.
 Since top positions are scarce, only a few of them can continue climbing the career ladder.
-Most usually end up in a professional dead end.
-Instead of remaining resigned to this fate, these managers should have the courage to change: to use their strengths and dare to have a professional “fresh start”.
+The rest end up in a professional dead end.
+Instead of remaining resigned to this fate, these managers need to have the courage to use their showcase their strengths and embark on a professional fresh start.

-Management consultant and coach, Richard Wolff has repeatedly had to deal with executives over 50 who’ve been frustrated that they’re stuck in their current positions.
+Management consultant and coach, Richard Wolff has repeatedly had to deal with executives over 50 who’ve been frustrated in their current positions.
 “These managers had grown accustomed to moving up the company hierarchy when, all of a sudden, there’s no attractive future for them,” explains Wolff.

 They earn well, don’t feel overwhelmed with their job duties, and are also living fulfilled private lives, with home and material protection usually well positioned.
 Sounds great, right?
 For a time, yes, until these previous career climbers realize that in order to keep climbing this can’t go on.